• Skip to primary navigation

 Here are our top recommendations of hostels and hotels in Playa del Carmen.
 All are centrally located, highly rated and have excellent facilities.

 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Playa del Carmen, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+For recommendations check out our list of the best Airbnbs in Playa del Carmen.

 Share